MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-create-dashboard.md

     ![](media/powerbi-mobile-create-dashboard/power-bi-iphone-dashboard-breadcrumb.png)

-## Create a phone view of a dashboard
+## Create a phone view of a dashboard in the Power BI service

 If you're the dashboard owner, *in the Power BI service* you can create a view of the dashboard specifically for phones in portrait mode.